Copyright © All rights reserved. Created By Mike Gannon -

 A Call for Congressional Designation

-Mr. Richard H. Collins, Collins Academy and the TODAY Foundation, citizens of the 1st and 4th Congressional Districts in Texas, and the 4th Congressional District in Louisiana respectfully request the formation of a bi-
+The citizens of the 1st and 4th Congressional Districts in Texas, and the 4th Congressional District in Louisiana respectfully requested the formation of a bi-

 The National Park System’s authority to carry out the National Heritage Area Program is found in the Historic Sites Act, the National Historic Preservation Act of 1966, and related statutes.
 The National Historic Preservation Act establishes a national policy for Federal agencies to use measures such as financial and technical assistance to foster conditions under which our modern society and our prehistoric and historic resources can exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations.
 Each NHA has been authorized by a specific statute to effectively carry out the national policy.
 These same statutes have also assigned a prominent role for the National Park Service to play in nurturing the areas and supporting their success (Jarvis, 2012).